General

 Jane Finch warranty covers

-• manufactuer's faults
+• manufacturer's faults

 • faulty clasps